Kinetica is a distributed, GPU-accelerated database with filtering, visualization, and aggregation functionality.

 Kinetica supports data compression by individual column.
 Dictionary encoding can be applied to individual columns of restricted-length (charN) type, int type, or long type.
 During the query execution and data modification, Kinetica can temporarily decompressed a copy and discard the copy later.

 Kinetica supports the SQL concept of joining data sets.
-Since Kinetica makes use of GPU acceleration, tables being joined together must either be replicated or be sharded on the columns being used to join the tables to avoid data communication.
+Since Kinetica makes use of GPU acceleration, tables being joined together must either be replicated or be sharded on the columns being used to join the tables to avoid data copying.
 Besides, distributed joins, or joins that connect sharded tables on columns other than their shard keys, are not supported.
-Join in Kinetican is creating a join view that can be refreshed and future filtering operations.

 Kinetica is an ODBC-compatible database, supporting ANSI SQL-92 compliant syntax.
 Further, its native API can be accessed via RESTful HTTP endpoints using either JSON or Avro Serialization methods.